Search

 • You're willing to take on more market risk for the potential of higher returns rather than guarantees.
 If your primary goal is to pursue growth over the long-term without guarantees, mutual funds might be appropriate.
 If you're willing to tolerate ups and downs in the markets, mutual funds can potentially help you maximize growth and manage costs.
 However, your funds might not grow as expected, and you might lose money—it depends on what happens in the markets.

-In an annuity vs. mutual fund comparison, you'll find they're both powerful tools for retirement planning.
+When comparing annuities and mutual funds, you'll find they're both powerful tools for retirement planning.
 You can take income from either source, but they work in different ways.
 Ultimately, the right solution depends on what's most important to you.
 Also, keep in mind that you don't have to choose just one.
 Annuities can provide stability and guaranteed income for essential needs, while mutual funds might offer the opportunity for additional growth and liquidity.

 For more details, speak with a financial advisor in your area, who can give you experienced insight and discuss all the tools available to you.